systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ***Section 3 of Membership Form***

-Capture the details of the member's **Dependants** and **Parents** by filling in their details and then click the **'Complete Saving Member'** button to save the new meber and his/her beneficiaries as shown in the screenshot below:
+Capture the details of the member's **Dependants** and **Parents** by filling in their details and then click the **Complete Saving Member** button to save the new meber and his/her beneficiaries as shown in the screenshot below:

 <img  alt="creating beneficiaries" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image6c.jpg">